 - When you’re teaching critical subjects like workplace safety, knowing that your employees will almost immediately forget 70% of it can be downright dangerous.

-Fortunately, there are proven strategies to counteract the forgetting curve and significantly increase the retained and applied knowledge.
-They are based on the science behind learning and how our brain processes information.
+Fortunately, there are proven strategies to counteract the forgetting curve and significantly increase your employee’s ability to retain and apply the newly acquired knowledge.
+These strategies are based on the science behind learning and how our brain processes information.

 Distributing the content